Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Anchored Multiview Varieties

 \begin{theorem} $ $

-\begin{enumerate} \item Let $\phi_L:L \to \PP^1$ and $\psi_{i}:C_i\cdot L\to \PP^1$ be any choices of linear isomorphisms.
-Let $\widetilde{\mathcal{C}}$ denote the arrangement of matrices $\widetilde{C}_i=\psi_{\mathcal{C},i} \circ C_i\circ \phi_L^{-1} $.
+\begin{enumerate} \item Let $\phi_L:L \to \PP^1$ and $\psi_{\mathcal C,i}:C_i\cdot L\to \PP^1$ be any choices of linear isomorphisms.
+Let $\widetilde{\mathcal{C}}$ denote the arrangement of matrices $\widetilde{C}_i:=\psi_{\mathcal{C},i} \circ C_i\circ \phi_L^{-1} $.
 Then

-is a linear isomorphism. \item Let $\phi_X: \Lambda(X)\to \PP^2$ and $\psi_i: \Lambda(C_i X)\to \PP^1$ be any choices of linear isomorphisms.
-Let $\widehat{\mathcal{C}}$ denote the arrangement of matrices $\widehat{C}_i=\psi_{i} \circ C_i\circ \phi_X^{-1} $.
+is a linear isomorphism. \item Let $\phi_X: \Lambda(X)\to \PP^2$ and $\psi_{\mathcal C,i}: \Lambda(C_i X)\to \PP^1$ be any choices of linear isomorphisms.
+Let $\widehat{\mathcal{C}}$ denote the arrangement of matrices $\widehat{C}_i:=\psi_{\mathcal C,i} \circ C_i\circ \phi_X^{-1} $.
 Then

-is a linear isomorphism. \end{enumerate} \end{theorem} By the term \textit{linear isomorphism} in the previous theorem, we refer to an invertible linear map.
-In \Cref{sss:Red}, we exploit these linear isomorphisms to improve the speed of triangulation.
+is a linear isomorphism. \end{enumerate} \end{theorem} In \Cref{sss: Red}, we exploit these linear isomorphisms to improve the speed of triangulation for our setting.
 A consequence of this theorem is also that many results for the anchored multiview varieties translate into results about $\mathcal{M}_{\widetilde{\mathcal{C}}}^{1,1}$ and $\mathcal{M}_{\widehat{\mathcal{C}}}^{2,1}$.
-For instance, there is a direct relation between the Euclidean distance degrees as in \Cref{cor:EDD_p}.